canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 Les utilisateurs doivent être impliqués dans un long cycle de la vie du service, les recherches et les tests des utilisateurs informent les premières phases de la conception aux améliorations continue après le lancement du service.

-**Think - Digital Design Playbook (ISED):** The absence of the client voice leads to assumptions that may be incorrect and costly.
-One way to challenge assumptions is to have quality qualitative and quantitative data.
-Data informed by client behaviours and needs will help you make the right decisions when designing and redesigning digital services.
-Service and digital performance and usage must be continuously measured in order to effectively direct transformation efforts.
-Client feedback should be collected and analyzed on an ongoing basis.
-Measurement and data analysis must remain integral to your service throughout its lifecycle.

 ### Liste de contrôle

 - **\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**